6 tips on how to talk with your authorized treating physician after a work-related injury

 We also recommended talking to your workers’ compensation attorney prior to any doctor’s appointment.
 They may know the personality of the treating doctor and can help you present your injury in a way that will be beneficial to both you and the doctor.

-Secondly, if the injured worker is receiving indemnity benefits, then they are entitled to an independent medical examination of a doctor of their choosing.
-This can help the injured worker in getting to a doctor that will adequately address their complaints of pain.
-In fact, there is a process where the injured worker’s attorney can petition the administrative law judge in the claim to change doctors to the independent medical examination doctor.
+Secondly, if the injured worker is receiving indemnity benefits, they are entitled to an independent medical examination of a doctor of their choosing.
+This can help the injured worker get to a doctor that will adequately address their complaints of pain.
+In fact, there’s a process where the injured worker’s attorney can petition the administrative law judge in the claim to change doctors to the independent medical examination doctor.

 Tip #6: Follow your doctor’s orders (and tell them so)

-The final tip in talking to a doctor after a work injury is to make sure to relay to the doctor that you have complied with his or her orders.
+The final tip in talking to a doctor after a work injury is to make sure to relay to the doctor that you have complied with their orders.
 If compliance hasn’t occurred, be sure to explain to the doctor why you were unable to follow their orders.

 This goes back to the first point: honesty.
 At no point in a workers’ compensation claim do you want your honesty to come into question.
 Doctors need to know if their orders are not being followed so they can adjust their treatment accordingly.

 Communicate openly and honestly with your doctor about any concerns or questions you may have about your injury or treatment plan.
 Your doctor is there to help you recover from your injury and get back to work as soon as possible, so it’s critical to work together to develop a plan that is tailored to your individual needs and circumstances.